A projector screen with a flat and eggshell finish side-by-side

 The key to achieving a professional-looking projector screen with either flat or eggshell paint lies in the preparation, application, and finishing techniques used.
 Start by thoroughly cleaning and priming the surface to ensure proper adhesion and coverage.
 Use a high-quality paint roller and thick-nap roller cover to ensure even coverage and prevent texture inconsistencies.
 Apply two to three coats of paint, allowing ample drying time between each coat.
 Finally, finish off the screen with a non-reflective black border to help enhance the image clarity and contrast.

-See also How High to Mount Tv Box on Wall
+See also How to Mount Flat Screen Tv in Motorhome

 Tips for painting your own DIY projector screen with flat or eggshell paint